MaterializeInc/terraform-provider-materialize/docs/resources/sink_kafka.md

 - `region` (String) The region to use for the resource connection.
 If not set, the default region is used.
 - `schema_name` (String) The identifier for the sink schema in Materialize.
 Defaults to `public`.
 - `snapshot` (Boolean) Whether to emit the consolidated results of the query before the sink was created at the start of the sink.
+- `topic_config` (Map of String) Any topic-level configs to use when creating the Kafka topic (if the Kafka topic does not already exist).
+- `topic_partition_count` (Number) The partition count to use when creating the Kafka topic (if the Kafka topic does not already exist).
+- `topic_replication_factor` (Number) The replication factor to use when creating the Kafka topic (if the Kafka topic does not already exist).

 ### Read-Only